dtalmood/Stack-Overflow-Search-Engine/README.md

 **How to run Applicationn**

-Step 1: Install StackSurefer Exe in this Repository
+Step 1: Install StackSurfer which is located in this Repository

 Step 2: Open terminal and go to file directory of where you downloaded stack surfer and run the following two commands in order